maths/moodle-qtype_stack/doc/en/CAS/Simplification.md

     true;
     false;

 Note, there is no mechanism in Maxima to represent a list of assignments such as `x=1 or x=2`, which would be a natural way to express the solution to a quadratic equation.

 To solve this problem STACK has introduced `nounand` and `nounor` which are commutative and associative operators.

 Students do *not* need to use `nounand` and `nounor` in answers.
-Any `and` and `or` operators occuring in their answers are always automatically converted into these noun forms.
+Any `and` and `or` operators occurring in their answers are always automatically converted into these noun forms.

 Teachers *always* need to use `nounand` and `nounor` in CAS expressions when they want to write non-simplifying expressions.
 For example, when defining the "teacher's answer" they should use the noun forms as appropriate.
-Teachers often need to use Boolean logic, and so need to conciously separate the difference between these operators and concepts.
+Teachers often need to use Boolean logic, and so need to consciously separate the difference between these operators and concepts.

 Note, the answer tests do *not* convert noun forms to the Maxima forms.
 Otherwise both `x=1 or x=2` and `x=1 or x=3` would be evaluated to `false` and a teacher could not tell that they are different!
 To replace all `nounand` (etc) operators and replace them with the Maxima equivalent, use `noun_logic_remove(ex)`.

 ## Surds

 Imagine you would like the student to expand out \( (\sqrt{5}-2)(\sqrt{5}+4)=2\sqrt{5}-3 \).
 There are two tests you probably want to apply to the student's answer.

 1. Algebraic equivalence with the correct answer: use `ATAlgEquiv`.
 2. That the expression is "expanded": use `ATExpanded`.